Electronic Logging Device Myths [Infographic]

-Ever since Electronic Logging Devices (ELD’s) came out years ago, there has been a lot of rumors, myths, and misinformation.
-There’s no doubt that this is a big change to the trucking industry, but having all the facts is the first step in being prepared.
+Ever since Electronic Logging Devices (ELD’s) came out years ago, there have been a lot of rumors, myths, and misinformation.
+There’s no doubt that this is a big change in the trucking industry, but having all the facts is the first step in being prepared.
 In our earlier post “Trucking Electronic Logging Devices – Are Your Ready” we covered how all truck drivers will need to transition from paper logs to electronic to document their adherence to federal regulations.

-Today, we’re going to review some the top ELD Myths that have been circulating, with clear facts that put those arguments finally to rest.
+Today, we’re going to review some of the top ELD Myths that have been circulating, with clear facts that put those arguments finally to rest.

-Myth: ELDs will put owners/ operators out of business
+Myth 1: ELDs will put owners/ operators out of business

 Fact: Once most commercial truck drivers have adopted electronic logging